GitauHarrison/notes/flask_tables.md

 ```

 We have created objects of the extensions previously installed.
 One thing you may have noted is the addition of `app.config.from_object(Config)`.
-This is a simple way to load the configuration from the `config.py` file.
+This is a simple way to load all the configurations our application will need from the `config.py` file.
 We will do so below.
-Once everything is set up, we will import the `routes` and `models` modules.
+Once everything is set up, we import the `routes` and `models` modules.
 The `errors` module is used to handle errors.

 Our application will have a very basic configuration setup.
 We will use the `Config` class to set up the configuration.